 451 million years ago: The Jacks rise from dormancy and form a new civilization, which collapses after 56,000 years.

 400 million years ago: appearance of the alien object Omicron Hygeras 152-3343 Gm-A

 The Hov's'sa and the Tkzeph vanished 312 million years ago.
-Impact on Earth's evolution: 0 (No evidence that territory extended to Sol System).
+Impact on Earth's evolution: none (no evidence that territory extended to Sol System).

-251 MYA: TERRAN MESOZOIC ERA On Old Earth, the age of archosaurian reptiles, dinosaur megafauna, sea-reptiles, pterosaurs, ammonites, mammals small and insignificant, conditions warm and tropical worldwide, supercontinent of Pangea breaks up into Laurasia and Gondwana, modern corals, insects, fish and finally flowering plants evolve More details here.
+251 MYA: TERRAN MESOZOIC ERA On Old Earth, the age of archosaurian reptiles, dinosaur megafauna, sea-reptiles, pterosaurs, ammonites.
+Mammals small and insignificant.
+Conditions warm and tropical worldwide.
+Supercontinent of Pangea breaks up into Laurasia and Gondwana.
+Modern corals, insects, fish and finally flowering plants evolve.

 180 to 120 million years ago: the Muuh evolve to primitive sophonce, according to Muuh sources.